homanchou/xr/book/07-Unique-Content-Per-Room.md

 ### Design a Snapshot Payload

+In the Entity-Component-System (ECS) architecture, everything in the game is an entity.
+And the data associated with the entities are components.

-If we send an "entties_state" messsage with all items in our seen, it might look something like this:
+If we send an "entities_state" message with all items in our seen, it might look something like this:

 ```json
 {